I3EM/QEM2022-Advanced-Scripting-Practical/src/5-installing-scripts/part_3.md

-   This mode may also be used for arbitrary code execution at start-up, for example to automatically setup a connection with our microscope, to print some instrument state in the `Results` window, to open the last closed image...
+   This mode may also be used for arbitrary code execution at start-up, for example to automatically setup a connection with our microscope, to print some instrument state in the `Output` window, to open the last closed image...

 ~~~admonish tip title="Installing a script as a library" collapsible=true
 1. Make sure your script is open in Digital Micrograph.